skaut/shared-drive-mover/README.md

 # Shared drive mover
 [![GitHub Actions](https://github.com/skaut/shared-drive-mover/workflows/CI/badge.svg)](https://github.com/skaut/shared-drive-mover/actions)

-This app enables G Suite users to easily move files from their personal drives to a Shared Drive (previously known as a Team Drive).
+This app enables Google Workspace users to easily move files from their personal drives to a Shared Drive (previously known as a Team Drive).

 The app is intended to run as a [Google Apps Script Web App](https://developers.google.com/apps-script/guides/web).